techmania-team/techmania-docs/English/Combo_text_animation.md

 In the context of combo text, an animation is a collection of curves.
 Each curve controls one attribute of the combo text, and describes how that attribute changes over time.

-A curve is a collection of key frames, which specifies the value of the controlled attribute at a specified time.
+A curve is a collection of key frames, each specifying the value of the controlled attribute at a specified time.

 This is rather abstract so let's look at an example.
 This is also the default animation if a combo skin does not define an animation.